decameronn/fuzzy-theme/README.md

 # FuZZy Theme for Visual Studio Code

 ## News
-We are please to announce the release of the Dark FuZZy Theme!
+We are pleased to announce the release of the Dark FuZZy Theme!

 ## About
 A light & dark, eye-caring theme for VS Code, made with 🧡.